One of the most interesting aspects of my travels around Mayo is discovering the history behind some of the historic buildings that dot the landscape.

 At first glance, the sculpture appears to be an ancient megalithic tomb – or stone circle miniature version of Stonehenge.

-The structure consists of large boulders that were once quarried from this area to be used in various types of building.
+The structure consists of large boulders that were once quarried from this area to be used in various types of buildings.

 Deirbhle’s Twist also echoes the story of Saint Deirbhle who has strong connections with Fallmore where the remains of her church and St. Deirbhle’s Well are still places of pilgrimage today.